exercism/legacy-docs/you-can-help/make-up-new-exercises.md

 * Write a _blurb_, which is a one-sentence summary of the problem to be solved.
 * Write a more detailed _description_ of the problem to be solved.
 * Reference the _source_ of inspiration for the exercise.
-* Create an implementation of the problem specification for a language track.

-### Basic Problem Specification

 The basic problem specification consists of two files.
 Where these files live will depend on whether you're creating a generic or custom exercise.